← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 2. Create a free AWS account

-3. Look into SPAM for confirmation email and click the link
+3. Look into Spam for confirmation email and click the link

 4. Create a strong password (letters, numbers, special symbols)